Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: Solution to the Fuchsian system associated to the Hurwitz Frobenius manifolds

 To prove (\ref{det1}) we notice that by virtue of the Rauch variational formulas (\ref{RauchB}) for the Riemann matrix, the left hand side of (\ref{det1}) is a multiple of the quantity $\E(\B_{\alpha\beta}) - \lambda \e(\B_{\alpha\beta})$.
 The constancy of the Riemann matrix $\B$ along the Euler and the unit vector fields, $\E(\B_{\a\b})=0$ and $\e(\B_{\a\b})=0,$ is proved as in (\ref{comp3}) choosing the contour of integration to be $\con_k=b_\b.$ $\Box$

-This lemma implies the following corollary of Theorem \ref{thm_Schlesinger}, which will be used in the proof of the completeness of the constructed set of solutions to the Fuchsian system (\ref{ls1}), (\ref{ls2}): \begin{corollary} Assume that the matrix $\Phi$ is a fundamental matrix of solutions to the system (\ref{ls1}), (\ref{ls2}) for some choice of symplectic basis $({\bf a}_\a, {\bf b}_\a)$ in $H_1(\L)$ and a basis $\{\con_j\}$ in $H_1(\L\setminus f^{-1}(\infty)\;,\;f^{-1}(\l))$.
+This lemma implies the following corollary of Theorem \ref{thm_Schlesinger}, which will be used in the proof of the completeness of the constructed set of solutions to the Fuchsian system (\ref{ls1}), (\ref{ls2}): \begin{corollary} Let matrix $\Phi$ be a fundamental matrix of solutions to the system (\ref{ls1}), (\ref{ls2}) for some choice of symplectic basis $({\bf a}_\a, {\bf b}_\a)$ in $H_1(\L)$ and a basis $\{\con_j\}$ in $H_1(\L\setminus f^{-1}(\infty)\;,\;f^{-1}(\l))$.
 Then the matrix $\widehat{\Phi}$ corresponding to any other choice of the bases in these homology spaces is also a fundamental matrix of solutions.
 In other words, the non-degeneracy of $\Phi$ for some $\l$, implies the non-degeneracy of $\widehat{\Phi}$. \end{corollary}